AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-noted that this ambiguous anathema pronounced by a council of no authority, under the weak and vicious Emperor Justinian II, is the only approach to a condemnation of the eschatology of Origen which the annals of the church councils present.\"[^408]
+noted that this ambiguous anathema pronounced by a council of no authority, under the weak and vicious Emperor Justinian II, is the only approach to a condemnation of the eschatology of Origen which the annals of the church councils present."[^408]

 ## Significant Facts and Conclusions.

-Now let the reader recapitulate: (1) Origen during his lifetime was never opposed for his Universalism; (2) after his death Methodius, about AD 300, attacked his views of the resurrection, creation and pre-existence, but said not a word against his Universalism; (3) ten years later Pamphilus and Eusebius (AD 310) defended him against nine charges that had been brought against his views, but his Universalism was not among them; (4) in 330 Marcellus of Ancyra, a Universalist, opposed him for his views of the Trinity, and (5) Eustathius for his teachings concerning the Witch of Endor, but limited their arraignment to those items; (6) in 376 Epiphanius assailed his heresies, but he did not name Universalism as among them, and in 394 he condemned Origen\'s doctrine of the salvation of the Devil, but not of all mankind; (7) in 399 and 401, his views of Christ\'s death to save the Devil were attacked by Epiphanius, Jerome and Theophilus, and his advocacy of the subordination of Christ to God was condemned, but not his teachings of man\'s universal salvation; and (8) it was not till 544 and again in 553 that his enemies formulated attacks on that doctrine, and made a cat\'s-paw of a half-heathen Emperor, and even then, though the latter framed a canon for the synod, it was never adopted, and the council adjourned --- owing, it must have been, to the Universalistic sentiment in it --- without a word of condemnation of Origen\'s Universalism.
+Now let the reader recapitulate:

+\(1\) Origen during his lifetime was never opposed for his Universalism;

+\(2\) after his death Methodius (about 300) attacked his views of the resurrection, creation and pre-existence, but said not a word against his Universalism;

+\(3\) ten years later Pamphilus and Eusebius (310) defended him against nine charges that had been brought against his views, but his Universalism was not among them;

+\(4\) in 330 Marcellus of Ancyra, a Universalist, opposed him for his views of the Trinity, and

+\(5\) Eustathius for his teachings concerning the Witch of Endor, but limited their arraignment to those items;

+\(6\) in 376 Epiphanius assailed his heresies, but he did not name Universalism as among them, and in 394 he condemned Origen\'s doctrine of the salvation of the Devil, but not of all mankind;

+\(7\) in 399 and 401, his views of Christ\'s death to save the Devil were attacked by Epiphanius, Jerome and Theophilus, and his advocacy of the subordination of Christ to God was condemned, but not his teachings of man\'s universal salvation; and

+\(8\) it was not till 544 and again in 553 that his enemies formulated attacks on that doctrine, and made a cat\'s-paw of a half-heathen Emperor, and even then, though the latter framed a canon for the synod, it was never adopted, and the council adjourned --- owing, it must have been, to the Universalistic sentiment in it --- without a word of condemnation of Origen\'s Universalism.
 With the exception of Augustine, the doctrine which had been constantly advocated, often by the most eminent, did not evoke a frown of opposition from any eminent scholar or saint.

-The character of these ancient synods and councils is well described by Gregory Nazianzen, AD 382, in a letter to Procopius: \"I am determined to avoid every assembly of bishops.
+The character of these ancient synods and councils is well described by Gregory Nazianzen (382) in a letter to Procopius: "I am determined to avoid every assembly of bishops.
 I have never seen a single instance in which a synod did any good.
-Strife and ambition dominate them to an incredible degree. \* \* \* From councils and synods I will keep myself at a distance, for I have experienced that most of them, to speak with moderation, are not worth much. \* \* \* I will not sit in the seat of synods, while geese and cranes confused wrangle.
-Discord is there, and shameful things, hidden before, are gathered into one meeting place of rivals.\" Milman tells us: \"Nowhere is Christianity less attractive, and if we look to the ordinary tone and character of the proceedings, less authoritative than in the Councils of the Church.
+Strife and ambition dominate them to an incredible degree....
+From councils and synods I will keep myself at a distance, for I have experienced that most of them, to speak with moderation, are not worth much....
+I will not sit in the seat of synods, while geese and cranes confused wrangle.
+Discord is there, and shameful things, hidden before, are gathered into one meeting place of rivals."

+Milman tells us: "Nowhere is Christianity less attractive, and if we look to the ordinary tone and character of the proceedings, less authoritative than in the Councils of the Church.
 It is in general a fierce collision of rival factions, neither of which will yield, each of which is solemnly pledged against conviction.
 Intrigue, injustice, violence, decisions on authority alone, and that the authority of a turbulent majority, decisions by wild acclamation rather than after sober enquiry, detract from the reverence, and impugn the judgments, at least of the later councils.
-The close is almost invariably a terrible anathema, in which it is impossible not to discern the tones of human hatred, of arrogant triumph, of rejoicing at the damnation imprecated against the humiliated adversary.\"[^409] Scenes of strife and even murder in connection with ancient ecclesiastical councils were not uncommon.
+The close is almost invariably a terrible anathema, in which it is impossible not to discern the tones of human hatred, of arrogant triumph, of rejoicing at the damnation imprecated against the humiliated adversary."[^409] Scenes of strife and even murder in connection with ancient ecclesiastical councils were not uncommon.

 There is no evidence whatever to show that it was not entirely allowable for five hundred years after Christ, to entertain the belief in universal salvation.
-Besides, the Council of Nice, AD 325, had, as an active member, Eusebius, Origen\'s apologist, a pronounced Universalist;
+Besides, the Council of Nice (325) had, as an active member, Eusebius, Origen\'s apologist, a pronounced Universalist;
-the Council of Constantinople, AD 381, had as active members the two Gregories, Nazianzus and Nyssa, the latter as outspoken a Universalist as Origen himself; the Council of Ephesus, AD 431, declared that Gregory Nyssen\'s writings were the great bulwark against heresy.
+the Council of Constantinople (381) had as active members the two Gregories, Nazianzus and Nyssa, the latter as outspoken a Universalist as Origen himself; the Council of Ephesus (431) declared that Gregory Nyssen\'s writings were the great bulwark against heresy.
 The fact that the doctrine was and had been for centuries prevalent, if not the prevailing sentiment, demonstrates that it must have been regarded as a